 Providing The Latest in Proven Periodontal and Dental Implant Therapies

 One of the hallmarks of Dr. Noraian‘s practice is his experience with many implant systems.
-Over his years in practice, new technology phased out some implant systems, other companies aquired some implant systems, and some companies continue to improve upon and innovate their systems.
-Of course during his tenure, Dr. Noraian has developed personally preferred implant systems, but his diverse background with implants allows him to even provide support to people to whom he did not place implants.
+Over his years in practice, new technology phased out some implant systems, other companies acquired some implant systems, and some companies continue to improve upon and innovate their systems.
+Of course, during his tenure, Dr. Noraian has developed personally preferred implant systems, but his diverse background with implants allows him to even provide support to people to whom he did not place implants.
 Implants, like teeth, require maintenance.
 Even when you use good maintenance habits, your implant may be ailing or failing for a host of reasons.
 Hopefully, you reach Dr. Noraian before your implant fails since he does have methods to shore up an ailing implant.
 If your implant does fail, he may have options for you to consider another implant.

 Dr. Noraian has received extensive training in Dental Implantology in addition to Periodontology.
 Through continuing education, Dr. Noraian is up to date with the most current information on implant dentistry and periodontics.